 Heron season

 Herons start to arrive in late January to court and settle into nests.
 Fledgling herons begin to leave in August, with the last few lingering into early September.
 When the first chicks hatch in early April, watch both parents feed and protect their young from eagle and raccoon attacks.
-There were no instances of raccoon predation in 2020 due to the predator guards around the trees.
+There were no instances of raccoon predation in 2020 because of the predator guards around the trees.
 Eagles visited most around early April and late May.

-In the meantime, check out videos and photos below of the herons, from courtship to fledging chicks.
+Check out videos and photos below of the herons, from courtship to fledging chicks.

 What to watch for and how to interpret what you see